 That is to say, they’ve been around for years, and are a tried and tested brand.

-Balzac’s uses the same printed coffee bags for all their blends, and identify them with a sticker.
+Balzac’s uses the same printed coffee pouches for all their blends, and identify them with a sticker.

 Unfortunately, those stickers are all the same colour.